agh-cs-imbeciles/p4-load-balancing/unequal_load_balance/README.md

 Follow the instructions from Step 1.
 This time, your message from `h1` should be delivered to `h2` or `h3`.
 If you send several messages, some should be received by each server.
+Check you solution after implementing part 1 and part 2, for part 2 experiment with various weight values.

 ### Troubleshooting